Why Early Care Matters

 Over time, these patterns can affect overall vitality, emotional regulation, and reproductive health.

 Heavy or prolonged bleeding, for example, can lead to nutrient depletion and anemia, contributing to fatigue, brain fog, hair loss, and weakened immunity.
-Meanwhile, light or irregular cycles may reflect inadequate nourishment or circulation within the reproductive system.
+Meanwhile, light or irregular cycles may reflect inadequate nourishment or circulation within the reproductive system showing up as thin uterine lining, poor egg quality over time, or inability to carry a pregnancy full term.

 The Impact on Quality of Life